ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

     …
 ```

-The process of creating this font from bitmap images also relies on `fonttools`, as the entire process is done programmatically rather than being edited in GUI font editor software.
+The process that I used to create this font from bitmap images also relies on `fonttools`, as the entire process is done programmatically rather than being edited in GUI font editor software.

 # Tracing pixel outlines

 To bring this font into the world of OpenType, we need to convert it from a bitmap font.
-Because enough time has passed since the introduction of vector typefaces (on personal computing devices and outside of the "publishing" world), the pixellated appearance of bitmap fonts is no longer a limitation but is now an _intentional_ design choice to evoke a retro, nostalgic appearance.
+Because enough time has passed since the mass-market introduction of vector typefaces, the pixellated appearance of bitmap fonts is no longer a limitation but is now an _intentional_ design choice to evoke a retro, nostalgic appearance.
 As such, we want to perform the conversion so that the typeface remains blocky and pixellated even as it scales to larger sizes:

 <span class="emerald" style="font-size: 160px; line-height: 1em;">ABCD</span>